 The band's principal songwriter, Perlut is a storyteller, crafting lyrics that are often offbeat and admittedly wordy.
 His straightforward rock- and country-inspired arrangements are designed to blend seamlessly with Murdaugh's more complex rock and blues-derived leads.

-“We're kind of an island of misfit toys," he notes.
-"We take our love of rock, country, and blues and pair it with a very personal, sometimes sarcastic lyrical edge.
-Some see a little punk rock in us.
+"We take our love of rock, country, and blues and pair it with a very personal, sometimes sarcastic lyrical edge," he notes.
+"Some see a little punk rock in us.
 I have no idea but I'm grateful for just about any comparison.
 All I know is I try to write songs that reflect the things I see here in the Midwest.”

 The band is, “Somewhere between Lynyrd Skynyrd and Lou Reed's Wildside,” as Raised By Cassettes noted.
 “Atomic Junction brings out these winding guitars for an almost-twang sound but it's slow and plodding.
 The closest sound I can really compare this with is that classic Southern rock sound, though it is not completely that…”